jbaranski/toss-file/README.md

 - Always use a trailing slash to the end of the path mappings you list
 - On Windows the root drive folder name must be lower case in your path mappings, for example c: instead of C:
-- `tossfile.replaceIfExists`, `tossfile.extensionExcludes`, `tossfile.nameExcludes`, `tossfile.pathExcludes` can be put on a specific pathMapping entry to override the global settings on a case by case basis
+- `replaceIfExists`, `extensionExcludes`, `nameExcludes`, `pathExcludes` can be put on a specific pathMapping entry as a key to override the global settings on a case by case basis

 Windows
 ```